-The legions of the Roman army stomping across the world landscape had a mission statement that did not include: “Preparing the world for Messiah.”
+The legions of the Roman army stomping across the landscape had a mission statement that did not include preparing the world for Messiah.
 Yet, the ascendancy of Rome brought with it Roman government, Roman law and Roman roads.

 The masses living under the tyranny of the Roman Empire were disillusioned with their pagan deities who had proved powerless in the face of brutal Roman conquest.
-Consequently, conquered populations were characterized by a universal spiritual void.
+As a result, the conquered populations were characterized by a universal spiritual void.

 SET TIMES PROMOTE GOD’S PLAN